 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-All are encouraged to keep Laney's family in your thoughts and prayers during this extremely difficult time.
+Arrangements are entrusted to the in the care of Eric MD Bell Funeral Home and Cremation Services of Pittsboro, Indiana.
+All are encouraged to keep his family in your thoughts and prayers during this difficult time.

 and let perpetual light shine upon him.